Enjoy the garden at Packwood this winter

 The Memorial Orchard

 The trees you will see here have been planted in memory of loved ones lost.
 In late summer and autumn these trees provide a rich harvest of fruit, ripe and ready to become part of our home-made meals in the Kitchen Garden Café.
+During the winter months the trees are in hibernation but visitors are still welcome.

 You won’t just see apples here though.
 Keep an eye out for our pears, damsons, quinces, plums, cherries and medlars.
 It is a beautiful area to have a wander through on a frosty day and perhaps to remember one of your loved ones fondly.